paradigmxyz/mesc/README.md

 2. the default RPC endpoint that should be used for each network
 3. the default network that should be used

-MESC can also track information like metadata and tool-specific default settings.

-This configuration data is stored in a JSON file.
-To create this configuration, follow the [Quickstart](#quickstart) instructions above.
+MESC can also track other information like metadata and tool-specific defaults.
+Configuration data is stored in a JSON file.
+To create this file, follow the [Quickstart](#quickstart) instructions above.

 ### Common Interface